hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

 #### Perform MySQL database restore

-In order to restore the MySQL database, g﻿o to application list of the Kasten K10 Dashboard and expand the menu of *mysql* application.
-Then click *Restore* button.
+In order to restore the MySQL database, g﻿o to again the Kasten K10 Dashboard, locate the MySQL database *'mysql'* from the application list, expand the menu of *mysql*, then click *Restore* button:

 ![](/img/k10-restore-button.png)

 S﻿elect a restore point from the list and click it.
-The *Restore Point* page will show up:
+The **Restore Point** page will show up:

 ![](/img/k10-restore-point.png)